kasak0607/YELP_ANALYSIS/README.md

 **2. Data Source**

-- The primary dataset used in this project comes from the official Yelp Open Dataset published on the Yelp business data resources site.
-The data is publicly available for academic and commercial skill-building, and contains real user-generated interaction signals across millions of reviews and business profiles
+- The dataset used comes from the official Yelp Open Dataset.
+It was first uploaded into Azure storage, then ingested into Snowflake using external stages.
+Four JSON entity files were used: business profiles, reviews, users, and check-ins.
+Since Yelp does not provide revenue or a failure label, behavioral signals were engineered into analytical tables using SQL Notebook before modeling.

 **https://business.yelp.com/data/resources/open-dataseta**